Introduction to Biomedical Informatics and Artificial Intelligence

 Objectives

-The goal of the 10x10 ("ten by ten") course is to provide a detailed overview of biomedical and health informatics to those who will work at the interface of healthcare and information technology (IT).
+The goal of this course is to provide a detailed overview of biomedical informatics and artificial intelligence (AI) to those who will work at the interface of healthcare and information technology (IT).
 The course also aims to provide an entry point for those wishing further study (and/or career development) in the field.
 It provides a broad understanding of the field from the vantage point of those who implement, lead, and develop IT solutions for improving health, healthcare, public health, and biomedical research.
-It provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, artificial intelligence (AI), population health, patient engagement, and telehealth.
-It also describes and sets the context for new technologies, such as SMART on FHIR, large language models (LLMs), generative AI, and wearables.
+It provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, machine learning, population health, patient engagement, and telehealth.
+It also describes and sets the context for newer technologies, such as SMART on FHIR, large language models (LLMs), generative AI, and wearables.
 Although the course has a clinical orientation, many non-clinicians working in health IT environments have found the course accessible and the knowledge gained invaluable to their professional development.

 Among the individuals who can benefit from this in-depth introductory course are: